young, about 25 mm

 tipped with white.
 There are two meandering, lateral black lines with

-extensions running to the margin.
+extensions running toward the margin.
 A few black

 spots are scattered on the notum with more being found marginally.
 The

 mantle margin possesses an irregular yellow edge.

 rhinophores are yellow and the oral tentacles are white with yellow

 tips.
 It can be distinguished from the much more common Phyllidia

 varicosa by its more